VP&S Equity and Justice Fellowship

 The VP&S Equity and Justice program was established in 2020 to create a central structure for ongoing work in anti-racist curricular programing.
 The fellowship was established to engage students in school efforts to create a more equitable and just curriculum at VP&S. By offering these funded fellowships, VP&S seeks to take a step toward countering systemic racism and other unjust power imbalances that continue to oppress large swaths of the population and crucially result in adverse health outcomes and distrust of the medical system.

-- Assisting with an inaugural Anti-Racism Curriculum Summit (February 17, 2021)
+- Assisting with an Anti-Racism Curriculum Summit for student and faculty education leaders

 - Collaborating with faculty to evaluate medical student assessment in the clinical curriculum